gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 ### Webhooks

 Webhooks are a powerful feature that allow you to notify your internal systems whenever content in ButterCMS has changed.
-Your host platform need to be notified so that gatsby can create fresh pages from the new data.
+Your host platform need to be notified so that Gatsby can create fresh pages from the new data.
 You can learn more about Webhooks in this [blog post](https://buttercms.com/blog/webhook-vs-api-whats-the-difference).
 Checkout your host platform form incoming webhooks so you can hit it anytime your content changes.
 Netlify lets you generate a build hook that will be triggered by butter on certain event e.g. when you create or update a blog post more details [here](https://buttercms.com/docs/api/#webhooks)

 ![Webhook](https://buttercms.com/static/images/docs/guides/OverviewWebhooks.png "Webhook")